palant/palant.info/content/articles/various-remembear-security-issues/index.md

 ---
-title: "Various RememBear security issues"
-date: 2019-07-08T11:05:09+02:00
-description: Technically, RememBear is very similar to its competitor 1Password.
-Security-wise the tool doesn't appear to be as advanced however, and I quickly found six issues (severity varies) which have all been fixed since.
 categories:
 - security
 - password-managers
+date: 2019-07-08 09:05:09
+description: Technically, RememBear is very similar to its competitor 1Password.
+Security-wise the tool doesn't appear to be as advanced however, and I quickly found six issues (severity varies) which have all been fixed since.
+lastmod: '2019-07-08 12:31:31'
+title: Various RememBear security issues
 ---

 Whenever I write about security issues in some password manager, people will ask what I'm thinking about their tool of choice.
 And occasionally I'll take a closer look at the tool, which is what I did with the RememBear password manager in April.
 Technically, it is very similar to its competitor 1Password, to the point that the developers are being accused of plagiarism.
 Security-wise the tool doesn't appear to be as advanced however, and I quickly found six issues (severity varies) which have all been fixed since.
 I also couldn't fail noticing a bogus security mechanism, something that I [already wrote about](/2019/04/11/bogus-security-mechanisms-encrypting-localhost-traffic/).